 Give up smoking

-Since smoking affects your circulation, many experts believe it’s directly associated with erectile problems in men too.
-It’s also thought that the more you smoke, the higher your risk of developing erectile dysfunction.
-If you need help with kicking the habit, there are several stop smoking products that you could try, including lozenges, gum and patches that help relieve nicotine withdrawal symptoms.
+Since smoking affects your circulation, many experts believe it’s directly associated with erectile problems in men too (v).
+Thinking about kicking the habit??
+There are several stop smoking products that you could try, including lozenges, gum and patches that help relieve nicotine withdrawal symptoms.

 Lose weight if you need to